silentbicycle/tamale/README.md

-This is a library to add basic structural pattern matching (as in ML, Prolog, Erlang, Haskell, etc.) to Lua.
+This is a Lua library to add basic structural pattern matching (as in ML, Prolog, Erlang, Haskell, etc.).

 **Basic usage:**